16fb/deep-head-pose/DockerREADME.md

 build into container => Built
 test if get GPU error
 push container => Pushing

+Running on Alienware
+-> same issue, tho for now i know alienware can run GPU, seems to be a configuration issue with torch.cuda maybe because when built no GPU ability?

+Put warning about using whose docker profile

+## huh
+apparently you change a part to CPU, feels like wrong tho

+what. torch not compiled with CUDA enabled???
+Apparnetly iam inistalling CPU only build of pytorch...

 ## Import + Export Image to .tar file
 Theres no progress bar: